-In particular, in May 2010, Turkmenistan adopted new amendments to its criminal code to bring it into compliance with the Vienna and Palermo conventions.
-As recommended by the FATF, the country has also introduced an article on criminal penalties for terrorist financing.
+In particular, in May 2010, Turkmenistan amended its Criminal Code to bring it into line with the requirements of the Vienna and Palermo Conventions.
+According to the FATF recommendations, Tajikistan has criminalized terrorist financing.

-The Financial Monitoring Department of the Ministry Finance and Economic of Turkmenistan, an administrative-type financial intelligence unit, was created on 15 January 2010 which in October 2018 was transformed into the Service of the Financial Monitoring under the Ministry of Finance and Economy of Turkmenistan.
+The Financial Monitoring Department within the Ministry of Finance and Economy, an administrative-type FIU, was created on 15 January 2010.
+On 5 October 2018, it was transformed into the Financial Monitoring Service within the Ministry of Finance and Economy.

 Cooperation with the EAG

-Turkmenistan joined the Eurasian group on combating money laundering and financing of terrorism in June 2010 by a decision of the 12th Plenary meeting.
+Turkmenistan was granted membership in the Eurasian Group on Combating Money Laundering and Financing of Terrorism, where it had held observer status since 2007, in 2010 by the decision of the 12th Plenary meeting.

-Membership in the EAG allows Turkmenistan to actively participate in the work of the Financial Action Task Force (FATF) in collaboration with other countries and international organizations in the area of combating money laundering and terrorist financing (AML/CFT).
+Membership in the EAG has opened up opportunities for Turkmenistan to participate in the FATF-sponsored activities and cooperate with other countries and international organizations in combating money laundering and terrorist financing.

 In the spring of 2010, a high-level FATF-EAG mission, comprising representatives of Russia, USA, China and Switzerland, visited Turkmenistan to study its AML/CFT system and prepare recommendations for its improvement.